-Landscapes as settings - landscape are the settings in which we live, work and experience life.
+Landscapes form the environmental settings in which we live, work and experience life.
 They have been shaped by nature and people over time.
 Our distinctive natural resources, cultural heritage and our experience of places are represented in an integrated way through the study of landscape character.
 The planning and management of landscapes is concerned with guiding change in ways that best meet society's needs, expectations, and environmental considerations.
 Landscape sensitivity is part of the evidence base to help plan and manage landscape character like this.